-When COVID-19 infections are stalking the land, turning life upside and killing people, it may be tough to pay attention to influenza.
-However, flu season is not yet over.
-Although it is less exotic, this viral infection is also capable of killing vulnerable individuals and making hundreds of thousands miserable.
-There is no drug to treat COVID-19, but there are a few medications that can shorten the duration of flu and make the infection less severe.
+Many people are tired of paying attention to influenza.
+However, flu season is just getting underway.
+This viral infection is capable of killing vulnerable individuals and making hundreds of thousands miserable.
+A few medications can shorten the duration of flu and make the infection less severe.
 Perhaps the most common is oseltamivir (Tamiflu).
-One reader wrote to tell us that Tamiflu side effects were worse than the infection itself.
+Some readers are convinced that Tamiflu side effects are worse than the infection itself.
+Others are grateful to have had relief from the misery of flu.

 Tamiflu Side Effects: